ikolokotronis/Web-Store-App/README.md

 This is my Coders Lab bootcamp graduation project.
 It's main goal is to make a web application for any kind of store.
 Originally it was written to be a music store, but it could be anything you want, based on what you add to the database.
 Please mark that I used a logo and some ad's for visual purposes, which refer to the music store theme.
+Also, please note that I had to make some logical decisions due to the application's overall theme, which may not be applicable to other themes.

 <p align="right">(<a href="#top">back to top</a>)</p>